What a Cartoon!: Crew

 The What a Cartoon! staff had creators from Europe (Bruno Bozzetto), Asia (Achiu So), and the United States (Jerry Reynolds and colleague Seth MacFarlane).
-The crew also contained young series first-timers (like Genndy Tartakovsky, Craig McCracken, Rob Renzetti, Butch Hartman, and John R. Dilworth), but veterans as well (like Don Jurwich, Jerry Eisenberg, and Ralph Bakshi).
+The crew also contained young series first-timers (like Genndy Tartakovsky, Craig McCracken, Rob Renzetti, Butch Hartman, and John R. Dilworth), but veterans as well (like Don Jurwich, Todd Kauffman, Jerry Eisenberg, and Ralph Bakshi).
 In addition to the veterans, William Hanna and Joseph Barbera each produced two shorts each for What a Cartoon!.
 Many of the key crew members from previous Hanna-Barbera series 2 Stupid Dogs joined the team of What a Cartoon! as well.

 Many of its crew members later went on to write and direct for Dexter's Laboratory, Johnny Bravo, Cow and Chicken, I Am Weasel, and The Powerpuff Girls, including those named above.
 The Kitchen Casanova director John McIntyre is particularly known for directing several Dexter episodes.
 Ralph Bakshi's series (Malcom and Melvin) was considered too risqué to be shown.
-It has been rumored that John Kricfalusi was slated to direct new Yogi Bear themed What a Cartoon! shorts of his own under Spümcø.
+It has been rumored that John Kricfalusi was slated to direct new Yogi Bear-themed What a Cartoon! shorts of his own under Spümcø.

-Inspired by Seibert's interest in the modern rock posters of Frank Kozik, each of the shows' creators worked with the internal Hanna-Barbera Creative Corps creative director Bill Burnett, and senior art director Jesse Stagg, to craft a series of high quality, limited edition, fluorescent art posters.
+Inspired by Seibert's interest in the modern rock posters of Frank Kozik, each of the shows' creators worked with the internal Hanna-Barbera Creative Corps creative director Bill Burnett, and senior art director Jesse Stagg, to craft a series of high-quality, limited-edition, fluorescent art posters.
 The Corps launched a prolonged guerrilla mailing campaign, targeting animation heavyweights and critics leading up to the launch of World Premiere Toons.
 The first poster campaign of its kind introduced the world to the groundbreaking new stable of characters.